bitboss-ca/freebsd-arm-tools/README.md

 Static pkg Tool: pkg-static
 ---------------------------
 Built according to instructions noted by David Quattlebaum's comment on [Gonzos](http://kernelnomicon.org/) post [Packages(*) for Rasberry Pi(**)](http://kernelnomicon.org/?p=261).
-This handy tool will allow you to bootstrap the pkg system for FreeBSDlike so: have, since the original pkg package is not currently available via FreeBSD servers.
+This handy tool will allow you to bootstrap the pkg system for FreeBSD as in the example below, even though the original original pkg package is not currently available via FreeBSD servers.
+Use it to install your first package... pkg!
 SHA sum is provided.

 Package Repositories (UNOFFICIAL)
 ---------------------------------